Resources for Heating, Refrigerating, and Air-Conditioning Engineers

 Climate Data Online System

-Climate Data Online provides access to a wide variety of NCDC’s historical weather and climate data in addition to station history information.
+Climate Data Online provides access to a wide variety of NCEI’s historical weather and climate data in addition to station history information.

 The Climate Data Online Mapping Tool displays interactive maps of a variety of hourly, daily, and monthly observations.
 Various themes based on products, programs, and observation type are available including average, maximum, and minimum temperatures as well as precipitation data.